suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Signature {#manifest-element-signature}

 This is not strictly a manifest element.
-Instead, the manifest is wrapped by a standardised authentication container, such as a COSE ({{RFC8152}}) or CMS ({{RFC5652}}) signature object.
-The authentication container MUST support multiple actors and multiple authentication methods.
+Instead, the manifest is wrapped by a standardised authentication container.
+The authentication container MUST support multiple signers and multiple signature algorithms.

 This element is REQUIRED in non-dependency manifests and represents the foundation of all security properties of the manifest.
 Manifests which are included as dependencies by another manifest SHOULD include a signature so that the recipient can distinguish between different actors with different permissions.

 A manifest MUST NOT be considered authenticated by channel security even if it contains only channel information (such as URIs).
-If the authenticated remote or channel were compromised, the threat actor could induce recipients to queries traffic over any accessible network.
+If the authenticated remote or channel were compromised, the threat actor could induce recipients to query traffic over any accessible network.
 Lightweight authentication with pre-existing relationships SHOULD be done with MAC.

 Implements: [REQ.SEC.AUTHENTIC](#req-sec-authentic), [REQ.SEC.RIGHTS](#req-sec-rights), [REQ.USE.MFST.MULTI_AUTH](#req-use-mfst-multi-auth)